 From the main road turn right.
 Be careful, the road is fast and busy.
 There is a small path down the side of the barrier which you have to walk down for around 5 minutes.

-The other route for the Montserrat Barcelona hike starts from the last stop on the Montserrat to Barcelona train line, in the village of Monistrol.
+The other route for the Montserrat Barcelona hike starts from the next stop on the Montserrat to Barcelona train line, in the village of Monistrol.
 It is called Monistrol de Montserrat.

-To get to the start of the Montserrat hiking trail you will first need to cross the bridge over the River El Llobregat.
+To get to the start of this Montserrat hiking trail you will first need to cross the bridge over the River El Llobregat.
 This leads into the village of Monistrol de Montserrat.

 Next walk up Passeig de la Canaleta, turning left at the end onto Carrer de les Escoles.
 Then go left again up the steps along Carrer de la Font.